Seventh Edition: 2012

 "a handful of soldiers of a bedraggled army of Turks stopped cold the enormous forces of the Czar of Russia....
 Pinned-down by a huge infantry surrounding them, being bombarded day and night by heavy artillery positions from all sides.
 They were cut off from all civilization.

-A Turkish version would obviously favor the Turkish side of the story, but could the conclusion about English babies being named after Osman Pasha be true or a wild exaggeration?
+A Turkish version would obviously favor the Turkish side of the story, but I am sure that hundreds of English babies being named after Osman Pasha is a wild exaggeration?

-One of our readers however has found a baby being named after Plevna: "My grandmother's cousin was named Plevna Mary Davies.
+One of our readers has, however, found a baby being named after Plevna: "My grandmother's cousin was named Plevna Mary Davies.
 She was born in Newcastle Emlyn, Carmarthenshire, Wales in the last quarter of 1883.

 THE RUSSIAN VERSION